hackman/Fortress/README.md

 2. `ipset` - a more efficient blocking mechanism would be to levarage IPsets.
 This allows you to block large number of IPs without overwhelming iptables and slowing down the packet processing.
 3. redirection - in this mechanism, we forward the TCP connection to a separate server, on which we expect to have a block page explaining, why the client is not seeing the expected web page.
 This mechanims uses DNAT and SNAT to achieve this and is the most resource inefficient way.
 However, it does give proper information to the end user.
 An example blocked page can be seen in the [block_page](block_page) folder.

+Feel free to modify this script in any way, to suit your blocking needs.

 # Credits:
  - block icon, originally pulled from https://www.pngwing.com/en/free-png-mqxsx and resized